 I am an Accredited Exercise Physiologist and Senior Lecturer in the School of Health Sciences, Faculty of Medicine & Health.
 I was awarded my PhD from UNSW Sydney in 2017.
 My clinical, research and teaching expertise concern the role of exercise for the management of chronic pain and chronic fatigue.

-Through my research, I aim to improve health outcomes and quality of life for people with low back pain, knee osteoarthritis, chronic fatigue syndrome and post-cancer fatigue.
-Underpinning my research is a commitment to Open Science principles to improve research transparency and openness and a strong desire to improve the methodological rigor of research in my field.
+Through my research, I aim to improve health outcomes and quality of life for people with low back pain, knee osteoarthritis, and medically-unexplained fatigue states.
+Underpinning my research is a commitment to Open Science principles to improve research transparency and openness.

 2022: School of Health Sciences Award for Researcher of the Year